8:00-8:05 Welcome and Opening Remarks

 Cotton & Company’s Federal agency audit clients have included the U.S. Government Accountability Office, U.S. Navy, U.S. Marine Corps, U.S. Transportation Command, U.S. House of Representatives, U.S. Capitol Police, U.S. Small Business Administration, U.S. Bureau of Prisons, Millennium Challenge Corporation, U.S. Marshals Service and Bureau of Alcohol, Tobacco, Firearms and Explosives.
 Cotton & Company also assists numerous federal agencies in preparing financial statements and improving financial management, accounting and internal control systems.

 Cotton received a bachelor's degree in mechanical engineering (1971) and an MBA in management science and labor relations (1972) from Lehigh University in Bethlehem, PA.
 He also pursued graduate studies in accounting and auditing at the University of Chicago Graduate School of Business (1977 to 1978).
-He is a Certified Public Accountant (CPA) in Virginia and North Carolina, Certified Fraud Examiner (CFE) and Certified Government Financial Manager (CGFM).
+He is a Certified Public Accountant (CPA) in Virginia, Certified Fraud Examiner (CFE) and Certified Government Financial Manager (CGFM).

 Cotton served on the Advisory Council on Government Auditing Standards (the Council advises the United States Comptroller General on promulgation of Government Auditing Standards — GAO’s yellow book) from 2006 to 2009.
 He served on the Institute of Internal Auditors (IIA) Anti-Fraud Programs and Controls Task Force and co-authored Managing the Business Risk of Fraud: A Practical Guide.
 He served on the American Institute of CPAs Anti-Fraud Task Force and co-authored Management Override: The Achilles Heel of Fraud Prevention.
 Cotton is the past-chair of the AICPA Federal Accounting and Auditing Subcommittee and has served on the AICPA Governmental Accounting and Auditing Committee and the Government Technical Standards Subcommittee of the AICPA Professional Ethics Executive Committee.
 Cotton chaired the Fraud Risk Management Task Force, sponsored by COSO and ACFE and is a principal author of the COSO-ACFE Fraud Risk Management Guide.